tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/常见问题/服务迁移相关_intl_en.md

 ### What about migration speed and cost?
-- Speed: the speed is subject to the destination CVM instance bandwidth.
-In the test where a 1-core 1 GB memory pay-as-you-go instance with a bandwidth of 12 Mbps is used, the actual migration speed is about 9 Mbps.
+- Speed: The speed is subject to the destination CVM instance bandwidth.
+In the test where a 1CIG pay-as-you-go instance with a bandwidth of 12 Mbps is used, the actual migration speed is about 9 Mbps.
 For the specific calculation method, see [Migration Time Estimation](https://intl.cloud.tencent.com/document/product/213/44342).
-- Cost: the migration tool is free of charge.
+- Cost: The migration tool is free of charge.
 You will be charged for bandwidth and other resources used during migration.
-For details, refer to the prices listed on the Tencent Cloud website.
+They will be billed by traffic and duration.

 ### Can I migrate multiple CVMs at the same time?